-Canon 60D versus Canon M100
+Canon 60D vs M100

 The Canon EOS 60D and the Canon EOS M100 are two digital cameras that were announced, respectively, in August 2010 and August 2017.
 The 60D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the M100 provides 24 MP.
+The 60D has a resolution of 17.9 megapixels, whereas the M100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (53 percent) than the Canon 60D.
 Moreover, the M100 is substantially lighter (60 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.